PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

   <strong>Figure 13.
 Results of collapsing AutoAnnotate.</strong>
 </div>

-This is a bit sparse, let's conclude this by re-scaling the view so that the nodes are a little closer together.
+The resulting network can look a bit sparse.
+Let's fine tune this by bringing the nodes a little closer together.

 - From the menu, select 'View' -> 'Show Tool Panel'
   -  Click 'Scale' tab
-    - Drag the slider to lower to reduce the space between nodes
+    - Drag the slider to lower values to reduce space between nodes

 <hr/>